How to Use a Fire Extinguisher

-Class A fires - Consist of common combustible materials including paper, wood or trash and anything else which leaves an ash after combustion.
+Class A fires – Consist of common combustible materials including paper, wood or trash and anything else which leaves ash after combustion.
 A water fire extinguisher is best suited to combat class A fires.

 Class B fires – Are made up of either combustible or highly flammable liquids which include gasoline, oil and other related materials.
 A fire extinguisher which works by depleting the oxygen supply usually works best to extinguish these types of fire.

-Class C fires - Consist of gases that are flammable such as methane, butane and propane.
+Class C fires – Consist of gases that are flammable such as methane, butane, and propane.

-Fires caused by electrical devices - They are always indicated by an electric spark symbol.
+Fires caused by electrical devices – They are always indicated by an electric spark symbol.
 To effectively distinguish these types of fires, you should first de-energise the circuit then use a non-conductive extinguisher.
-In this regard, a carbon dioxide or dry chemical fire extinguisher should be applied.
+In this regard, carbon dioxide or dry chemical fire extinguisher should be applied.

-First and foremost, it is imperative to note that before you set out to operate your extinguisher, there are a couple of safety guidelines you must adhere to.
+First and foremost, it is imperative to note that before you set out to operate your extinguisher.
+There are a couple of safety guidelines you must adhere to.
 You must be familiar with your electrical fire extinguisher.

-Most of them usually include a lever or handle, a hose with a nozzle, a safety pin and seal, the relevant gas, fluid or powder as well as the pressure gauge.
-Make sure you have evacuated everyone else from the structure and also be sure to ascertain the location of your fire exit route.
+Most of them usually include a lever or handle, a hose with a nozzle, a safety pin, and seal, the relevant gas, fluid or powder.
+As well as, the pressure gauge.
+Make sure you have evacuated every one else from the structure and also be sure to ascertain the location of your fire exit route.

 Step 1: Check if the extinguisher is fully charged.
 Also, ensure that the safety pin is not bent and the nozzle is not damaged.
 After this, remove the seal.